-Stakeholders were updated and informed through quarterly Desert Wash electronic newsletters (E-newsletters) (Appendix A).
-E-newsletters were sent via e-mail to those stakeholders who provide working e-mail addresses to the County or Contractor.
-During the duration of the project, three editions of the Desert Wash E-newsletter were published.
-These editions contain articles describing the ecology of the Mojave Desert and the DWMAs, information and updates on the development of CMSs, project timelines and updates, and information regarding times and locations of scoping meetings.
-The E-newsletters were available in portable document format (PDF) on the project website and in hardcopy (in limited numbers) from the Desert Conservation Program, Department of Air

-Quality and Environmental Management, on the first floor of the Clark County Government Center, 500 South Grand Central Parkway, Las Vegas.
+Electronic Newsletters-Stakeholders were updated and informed through quarterly Desert Wash electronic newsletters (E-newsletters) (Appendix A).
+E-newsletters were sent via e-mail to those stakeholders who provided working e-mail addresses to the county or contractor.
+Throughout the duration of the project, three editions of the Desert Wash E-newsletter were published.
+These editions contained articles describing the ecology of the Mojave Desert and the DWMAs, information and updates on the development of CMSs, project timelines and updates, and information regarding times and locations of scoping meetings.
+The E-newsletters were available in portable document format (PDF) on the project website (see above) and in hardcopy (limited numbers) from the Desert Conservation Program, Department of Air Quality and Environmental Management, and on the first floor of the Clark County Government Center located at 500 South Grand Central Parkway, Las Vegas.